§ 02 — OVERVIEW

 The remote Aleutian Islands, home to the Unangax̂ (Aleut) people for over 8,000 years, became a fiercely contested Pacific battleground in World War II.
 Some Unangax̂ were taken from their homelands as Japanese prisoners of war while the others were evacuated from the islands by the government.
-Both groups suffered greatly during the war, and some would never return to their villages.

 Directions